sunfounder/3in1-kit/README.md

 <a id="update"></a>
 ## Update:
+2023-11-03:
+- Change the current limiting resistor for the LED to 1K and update the relevant diagrams.
+- Add transistor driving to the buzzer project and update the relevant diagrams.

 2023-10-23:
 - Modify the project codes that involve the infrared receiver, and remove the LED from the circuit to prevent interference with the reception.
 - Change the power source for the motor module of the car project to 5V.